-Our wild-caught Pacific Halibut comes from The Gulf of Alaska.
-With its mild, sweet taste & its firm meaty flesh, halibut holds flavor well and maintains its shape during cooking, making it great for roasting, grilling, sautéing, or poaching.
+Our wild-caught Pacific Halibut comes from the Gulf of Alaska.
+With its mild, sweet taste and firm, meaty flesh, halibut holds flavor well and maintains its shape during cooking, making it perfect for roasting, grilling, sautéing, or poaching.

-- The International Pacific Halibut Commission (IPHC) is responsible for the sustainable harvest of Halibut populations and setting limits on the quantity, size, and season of fishing.
+- The International Pacific Halibut Commission (IPHC) is responsible for the sustainable harvest of Halibut populations as well as setting limits on the quantity, size, and season of fishing.

-- The commission determined in 2018 that the Halibut numbers are healthy for fishing and had increased from previous years.
+- The commission determined in 2018 that the Halibut numbers are healthy for fishing and have increased from previous years.
 (NOAA Fisheries, Pacific Halibut).

-- High in minerals & omega-3 fatty acids.
+- High in minerals and omega-3 fatty acids.

-- Good source of protein & B vitamins.
+- Great source of protein and B vitamins.

 - Halibut can weigh up to 500 pounds and live up to 55 years.

-- These fish can be easily identified due to their sideways swim and prominent eyes.
+- These fish can be easily identified by their sideways swim and prominent eyes.

-- Wild halibut enjoy their adult lives in the bottom of shallow oceans eating sculpins, sand lance, herring, octopus, crabs, clams, and other groundfish.
+- Wild halibut enjoy their adult lives at the bottom of shallow oceans, eating sculpins, sand lance, herring, octopus, crabs, clams, and other groundfish.